ndenStanford/ml-mesh/docker/dask-base/README.md

 The short answer is that within a single Dask worker, you can choose either threads or processes but not both at the same time for parallel execution.
 Each Dask worker is a separate Python process and can use multiple threads for executing tasks, but this is still subject to the limitations of the GIL for pure Python code.

 However, in a Dask distributed setup, you can have multiple workers, each running in its own process.
-Each of these workers can, in turn, use multiple threads (4 by default in our setup) to execute tasks that are not limited by the GIL (like NumPy operations).
+Each of these workers can, in turn, use multiple threads (1 thread per core in our setup) to execute tasks that are not limited by the GIL (like NumPy operations).
 This way, you effectively have both multiprocessing and multithreading, but at different levels of the computation (inter-worker vs. intra-worker).

 This setup allows you to combine the advantages of both worlds: multiprocessing for tasks that are GIL-bound and multithreading for tasks that can release the GIL.